yixia/ZI/README.md

 * OutlineTextView, a TextView whose text has borders to increase readability

-* Styles and themes based on Android Holo theme, available for all Android versions

 * Crouton backport from keyboardsurfer [Crouton][1]

 * HttpRequest, a simple convenience library for using a HttpURLConnection to make requests and access the response, [detail][2]